Are transitions chaotic in your classroom? Discover a simple key to smooth transitions - and practical tips to make it happen.

 Here's the key: Create and teach procedures for transition times.
-Then, consistently practice and reinforce these procedures - just like we discuss in our free 5-Day Classroom Management Tune-Up.
+Then, consistently practice and reinforce these procedures - just like we discuss in our free training: How to Reduce Disruptions without Yelling, Begging, or Bribing.

-So the next question is, what should the transition procedure be?
+So the next question is, what should the transition procedures be?
 Well, there’s no one right way.
-But here’s a few ideas to get you thinking in the right direction.
+But here’s a few ideas to get you thinking in the right direction:

 Ideas for Smooth Classroom Transitions

 - Teach straight through minor transitions.
 In my classes, I didn’t have too many problems with minor transitions because I kept giving instructions as the students were switching out books, etc. Because there was no pause, and because students needed to hear what I was saying, there was no opportunity for students to start their own side conversations.